lmagyar/homeassistant-addon-tailscale-beta/tailscale/README.md

 > - **But copying the add-on's internal state requires executing bash and python
 >   scripts inside the Supervisors container!
 Executng python scripts requires
 >   installing gdb and pyrasite inside the Supervisor's container (they will be
->   gone after a Supervisor restart).
+>   uninstalled by the script also).
 So please create a complete system backup
 >   before executing this script!**

 ![Warning][warning_stripe]